KhaelK138/KhaelK138.github.io/markdown/BluetoothLowEnergy.md

   - For example, `b8:c0:65`, returns `Universal Electronics, Inc.`
 - [ble_ctf](https://github.com/hackgnar/ble_ctf) is a BLE CTF installed on the ESP32; good practice
 - Nordic Security has a DevAcademy with a BLE fundamentals short course (https://academy.nordicsemi.com/courses/bluetooth-low-energy-fundamentals/)
-- *Always* use bettercap for enumeration (manual is a nightmare comparatively)